frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/ros-filesystem.md

+In this tutorial, you will be given a short introduction on how ROS is structured and how to navigate in it.

+## ROS is a Filesystem
 ROS2 uses *package* to organize its programs.
 ROS2 packages are typically organized within a *workspace*, which is a directory that contains all of the resources and code needed for a particular project.

 ROS2 packages are typically created using the `colcon build` tool, which is used to manage the dependencies and build process for packages within a workspace.

+## ROS Workspace Structure

 ```
     # my_package structure